Need help buying out a jointly owned property?

 What is the process of buying someone out of a house?

-How to split ownership of a house - paying to buy the other party out
+How to split the ownership of a house

-If you're joint tenants in a marriage or civil partnership, the court might award a 75-25% split in favour of the party who has custody of the kids.
+If you’re joint tenants in a marriage or civil partnership and getting a divorce or dissolution, the 50/50 split can be overruled by the family court.
+In this instance, the court might award a 75-25% split in favour of the party who has custody of the kids.
 However, if you're tenants in common, there could even be a 99-1% share split.

-If you're tenants in common, you should have a specified share.
-Controversially, someone who has been living in your house and contributing to the household may be entitled to a share through something called constructive trust.
+Tenants in common often have a specified share.
+Controversially, however, someone who has been living in your house and contributing to the household may be entitled to a share through something called constructive trust.
+In Stack vs Dowden 2005, Lady Hale ruled that the burden of proof falls on the person making the claim of beneficial interest, in opposition with the legal ownership.

 Get lender consent (if required) to buy your partner out